Sumegh22/cloud-computing-preparation-resources/revision.md

 * Amazon Redshift is a fully-managed petabyte-scale cloud-based data warehouse product designed for large scale data set storage and analysis.
 You cannot use Redshift to capture data in key-value pairs from the IoT sources, so this option is not correct.

 # Amazon ElastiCache -
 * Amazon ElastiCache allows you to seamlessly set up, run, and scale popular open-Source compatible in-memory data stores in the cloud.
 Build data-intensive apps or boost the performance of your existing databases by retrieving data from high throughput and low latency in-memory data stores.
-Amazon ElastiCache is a popular choice for real-time use cases like Caching, Session Stores, Gaming, Geospatial Services, Real-Time Analytics, and Queuing.
-Elasticache is used as a caching layer in front of relational databases.
+*  Amazon ElastiCache is a popular choice for real-time use cases like Caching, Session Stores, Gaming, Geospatial Services, Real-Time Analytics, and Queuing.
+* Elasticache is used as a caching layer in front of relational databases.
 It is not a good fit to store data in key-value pairs from the IoT sources, so this option is not correct.
+* Amazon ElastiCache is an ideal front-end for data stores such as Amazon RDS, providing a high-performance middle tier for applications with extremely high request rates and/or low latency requirements.
+The best part of caching is that it’s minimally invasive to implement and by doing so, your application performance regarding both scale and speed is dramatically improved.

 ----------------------